le0m/enginez/docs/layer.md

 - reference to tilesheet off-canvas
 - off-canvas for map pre-rendering
 - event queue for tiles to request re-draws
-  - calculate and re-draw box of elements in queue?
 - method to draw an area on the Viewport context